Let’s Talk About Spoken English Features

 Play the “One Minute Challenge.”

 Pick any topic (dinosaurs, pizza, summer vacation).
-Set a timer for one minute.
+Set a timer for one minute and practice on Spoken English Features.
 Your child has to talk about that topic the whole time without stopping, repeating the same sentence, or saying “um” more than three times.
 Make it fun and take turns—parents can play too!

 Turn Homework into a Conversation.